 As Jay Hasbrouck goes on to say, an Innovation Strategy informed by Ethnographic Thinking helps organisations communicate with internal audiences about how innovation initiatives align with their everyday practices, enhance their goals, and build on the organisation's core value propositions.
 The book reveals insightful points about this also helping to identify key alliances, to achieve clear channels of action, to avoid potential obstacles - and influence areas more open to change within the organisation.

 In this review of Ethnographic Thinking by Jay Hasbrouck, I see the ultimate join with Design Thinking: Empathy.
 What's emphasised here in the book is the importance of empathetic storytelling with Ethnographic Thinking.
-This is step one in the five-step Design Thinking process advocated by the Hasso Plattner Institute of Design at Stanford University (d.school) - see my Design Thinking blog post.
+This is step one in the five-step Design Thinking process advocated by the Hasso Plattner Institute of Design at Stanford University (d.school).

 Here, the book talks about "Strategic Storytelling", which means moving beyond stereotyping of each stakeholder or 'user persona' identified in the research process.
 In the context of Ethnographic Thinking, storytelling is all about setting context, indicating values, demonstrating flows of power and signifying intentions.
 As Jay Hasbrouck wisely says: "Storytelling may integrate elements of logic, reason or rationality, but the ultimate strength of stories rests in their imagery, emotion, and personal experiences".

 By being 'well-framed' author Jay Hasbrouck argues that Ethnographic Thinking integrates all perspectives of a project: including ensuring the best outcomes for flows of influence, potential or current alliances engaged, and dealing with tensions and other dynamics at play.